 Fitness trackers are not only a hot ticket item for adults looking to get into shape.
 With more than a third of children overweight or obese, an increasing number of wearables offer creative solutions to get the younger generation moving as well.
-These devices are designed to help your kids get fitter and healthier, while making counting steps feel like a fun game.
+Many of these devices are designed to help your kids get fitter and healthier, while making counting steps feel like a fun game.

 Essential reading: Best smartwatches for kids